Singapore Gulf Bank's launch amid wealth flows

 Get the insights delivered to your inbox.

-“The gap (in global financial systems) is most visible in cross-border activity,” he said in an interview with The Business Times.
+“The gap (in global financial systems) is most visible in cross-border activity,” he said in a recent interview with The Business Times.
 “Settlement remains slow, fragmented and constrained by today’s banking systems, amid businesses operating across jurisdictions, asset classes and currencies globally.”

 The bank’s answer was to offer 24/7 banking, reliable US dollar access, and connectivity between fiat and digital assets to both corporate and retail clients.